Wisdom Rock Foundation

 Kosi is currently teaching in the United States and Europe.

 After many years as a deeply devoted student of Gangaji, I began to recognize that although Gangaji's teaching was powerful, even life changing, it was also deeply flawed.
-Her approach to the teaching of Sri Ramana Maharshi and her master HWL Poonja, better known as Papaji, supports a profoundly deep awakening, but simply does not address the vasanas or latent tendencies of the ego and genetic mind that allows the underlying egoic identification and associated patterns of suffering to continue.
+Her approach to the teaching of Sri Ramana Maharshi and her master HWL Poonja, better known as Papaji, supports a profoundly deep awakening, but simply does not address the vasanas or unconscious tendencies of the ego and genetic mind that allows the underlying egoic identification and associated patterns of suffering to continue.

 From the moment I heard that Arunachala was a sacred mountain and Ramana's Master, I was in complete awe.
 Not only was Ramana's teacher a mountain, it was a living master that was still in physical form.
 Usually the master of a master has either been buried in a samadhi tomb or reduced to ashes, but amazingly Ramana's teacher is still in form.
 How rare is and precious is this?
 This profound mystery was the catalyst for traveling to Tiruvannamalai India to stand at the feet of Sri Arunachala Siva the living presence of Ramana's Master.